NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 The Data Explosion Factor

 There's another force multiplier that's easy to overlook: global data creation is exploding.
-According to Workday's analysis, data creation hit 182 zettabytes in 2025,and it's projected to double to 364 zettabytes by 2028.
+Data creation hit 182 zettabytes in 2025,and it's projected to double to 364 zettabytes by 2028.
 This isn't gradual growth; it's exponential acceleration driven by GenAI and IoT proliferation.

 This timeline shows the projected data explosion and its infrastructure implications: